Surf Coast Candles Wood Wick Candle Tips

 2) You can take a hair dryer and melt the higher wax on the side so it settles to a more even surface.

-If neither of these helps to get your candle burning properly, then Take a top and side view photo of your candle.
-We need you to send us pictures of your candle to [email protected] so we can have a clear view of the issue, and have this resolved to your satisfaction.
+If neither of these helps to get your candle burning properly, then take a top and side view photo of your candle.
+Please send a pictures of your candle to [email protected] so that we can have a clear view of the issue, and have this resolved to your satisfaction.